StanfordPL/x64asm/README.txt

 Supported Platforms:

 Ubuntu 12.04 LTS
-Mac OSX 10.8.x

 -------------------------------------------------------------------------------

 Build Instructions:

 1. Dependency hell!

-Satisfy the following package dependencies.
-Equivalents should all be available using MacPorts.
+   Please let me know if you discover a dependency I've missed.

 $ sudo apt-get install ccache
 $ sudo apt-get install g++
 $ sudo apt-get install g++-multilib
 $ sudo apt-get install ghc
-$ sudo apt-get install cabal
 $ sudo apt-get install libghc-split-dev
+$ sudo apt-get install flex
+$ sudo apt-get install bison

 2a.
-Type make (specify a build type to override the default 'release')
+Type make (optionally specify a type to override the default 'release')

 $ make (release|profile|debug)

 2b.
-Optionally verify your compilation.
+Verify your compilation by running the test suite.
     Warning: This will take a LONG TIME; consider taking the day off.
+		While you're waiting, see below.

 $ make check

+3a.
+Browse the examples/ folder

+examples/hello.cc:     How to use the assembler API; look here first. examples/constants.cc: Shows off the set of built-in assembler constants. examples/context.cc:   How to assemble functions that modify program state. examples/functions.cc: How to assemble functions that call other functions. examples/dataflow.cc:  How to use the dataflow API.

-3. Browse the documentation.
+3b.
+Browse the documentation.

-$ <browser> doc/html/index.html
+doc/html/index.html: API documentation.
+doc/ref/index.html:  x86_64 application programmer cheatsheet.

 4a.
-Play around with the command line app.
+Try the command line app.
     Input file formats are specified with the -i flag (att or intel) Output formats are specified with the -o flag (att, intel, or hex)

 $ x64asm -i att -o hex test.s

 4b.
-Write and compile some code.
+Write some code of your own.
-    See the examples directory for more.

 // code.cc
 #include "<path/to/here>/include/x64asm.h"